SimonHansul/DEBBase.jl/README.md

 1. Define parameter objects
 2. Define new model functions
 3. Adapt the ODE system
-4. Adapt the simulator function
+4. Adapt the DEBBase.simulator function

 In case you are adding new parameters to the model,